fakenickels/fakenickels/README.md

 # Hi there!
 I'm ~fakenickels~ Gabriel Rubens Abreu!

-I like rescript, web3 and some stuff
+I like rescript, crypto and some stuff